jfude/DSND-DisasterResponse/README.md

    ```shell
    python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
    ```
    Part of the training set here is reserved for testing the model and the results will be output here.
+Test results are shown for each of the 36 categories.

+   ![][test_result_img]

+   The column **support** refers to the number of messages in the test.
+For the *STORM* category there are 498 messages that are classified in this category (1.0) and 4746 messages that are not (0.0). **precision** is the ratio of true positives (pred =1;test=1) to all positive (affirmative) predictions (pred = 1;test= 0,1), whereas **recall** is the ratio of true positives (pred =1;test=1) to all correct predictions  (pred = test).
+The **f1-score** is simply the harmonic mean of the precision and recall.

+   We can expect that recall may be fairly low for a category where we have only a relatively small number of in-category messages, because the numerator of the recall , number of true positives, will be small compared to the number of false negatives (pred=0;test=0) in the denominator.
+This is demonstrated in the *FIRE* category in the print out above.

 3. Run the web application with the model running in the back end.